FrancescoAmbrogi/my-academic-site/content/courses/MEE-315-RMC/_index.md

 ---
-title: Fluid Dynamics - Royal Military College of Canada F23
+title: MEE311 and MEE315 - Fluid Dynamics - Royal Military College of Canada F23
 linkTitle: Learn Fluids
 summary: A third year undergraduate engineering course on the fundamentals of Fluid Dynamics
 date: '2023-09-01'